-Students graduating from JMCS will receive a diploma from the Nevada County Office of Education.
-The JMCS course of study will also prepare students for a GED (General Education Development) or a CHSPE (California High School Proficiency Exam).
+Students graduating from JMCS will receive a diploma from John Muir Charter Schools, authorized by the Nevada County Office of Education.
+The JMCS course of study will also prepare students for a GED (General Education Development), CHSPE (California High School Proficiency Exam) or other high school equivalency exam (HSE) accepted by the state of California.
+JMCS students who complete a HSE while enrolled in JMCS are required to continue attending until they complete a full high school diploma as described by JMCS graduation requirements."